dhellmann/pymotw/PyMOTW/about.rst

 Japanese
 --------

 `Tetsuya Morimoto <http://d.hatena.ne.jp/t2y-1979/>`_ is creating a Japanese translation.
 Tetsuya has used Python for 1.5 years.
-He has worked at a Linux Distributor, and used Python with yum, anaconda, and rpm-tools while building RPM packages.
+He has as experience at a Linux Distributor using Python with yum, anaconda, and rpm-tools while building RPM packages.
 Now, he uses it to make useful tools for himself, and is interested in application frameworks such as Django, mercurial and wxPython.
 Tetsuya is a member of `Python Japan User's Group <http://www.python.jp/Zope/>`_ and `Python Code Reading <http://groups.google.co.jp/group/python-code-reading>`_.
 The home page for his translation is http://d.hatena.ne.jp/t2y-1979/20090525/1243227350.

 Compendiums